p4lang/ptf/README.md

         (0, 26) : "eth5"
     }

+### `nn`

+We introduce a new platform, `nn`, which uses [nanomsg] (http://nanomsg.org/) to send and receive packet to the switch.
+We support IPC and TCP nanomsg sockets.
+When using this platform, you need to make sure that the Python package [nnpy] (https://github.com/nanomsg/nnpy) is installed.
+With `nn`, do not use `--interface`, instead use `--device-socket`.
+For each device, you need to provide a list of enabled ports and a nanomsg socket address.
+For example:

+    --device-socket 0-{1,2,5-8}@ipc:///tmp/bmv2_packets_1.ipc

+This command will enable ports 1, 2, 5, 6, 7, 8 on device 0.
+Packets for device
+0 will be captured and send on IPC socket `ipc:///tmp/bmv2_packets_1.ipc`.

 ## Passing Parameters to Tests

 There is a facility for passing test-specific parameters into tests that works as follows.
 On the command line, give the parameter